kuuji/helm-external-val/README.md

 ### Usage

-This plugin has 2 mode of operation.
+This plugin has 2 modes of operation.

 - Using the plugin cli
-  - Create a values.yaml from various sources
+  - Create a values.yaml locally from various sources

 - As a downloader plugin
   - Feed a specially formatted url to `helm install|upgrade -f`